acidbubbles/vam-embody/README.md

 [ShortRecognition](https://www.reddit.com/user/ShortRecognition/) for the [original HeadPossessDepthFix](https://www.reddit.com/r/VAMscenes/comments/9z9b71/script_headpossessdepthfix/) from which this plugin took heavy inspiration.

-Thanks for Marko, VAMDeluxe, LFE and MeshedVR for your previous help on Discord.
+Thanks to Marko, VeeRifter, VAMDeluxe, LFE, Spacedog and MeshedVR for your help on Discord.

 And, obviously, MeshedVR for [Virt-A-Mate](https://www.patreon.com/meshedvr/posts), which is a technological wonder worth exploring.